mikeschinkel/ssot/README.md

 ## Benefits
 Why use `ssot`?
 Here are the benefits I was after when I chose to develop and start using it:

-1. Allow structured documentation via directives for locations in source where constants are shared across language files.
+1. **Use directives** to identify locations in source where constants are shared across language files.
-2. Enable error checking for all directives to ensure correct syntax and ease of modification.
+2. **Enable error checking** for all directives to ensure correct syntax.
-3. When there is a need to change values, facilitate changing the values in one place.
+3. **Change values in one place** when there is a need to change values.
-4. Alternately allow the constants to be renamed easily and accurately via editor search.
+4. Or, **Easily rename constants** accurately via editor search.

 ## Usage
 Store a `ssot.yaml` file in whatever directory you want to maintain your constants with: